LucasMABF/dotfiles/README.md

 - Set the theme in [chadrc.lua](nvim/.config/nvim/lua/chadrc.lua), or run the `:Themes` command

-> **Note**: The `chadrc.lua` file is located in the themes directory because it is managed
+> **Note**: The `chadrc.lua` file is also located in the themes directory because it is managed
-> by the repo's theme functionality.
+> by the repo's theme functionality, check which one you are using before editing.
-> It can be moved to the `nvim` folder if the theme functionality is not being used

 ## Zsh